TabbyML/tabby/README.md

 * **Model quantization**<br/>Support for 16-bit and 8-bit integer quantization to reduce memory and computation requirements.
 * **Parallel translations**<br/>Translations can be run efficiently in parallel without duplicating the model data in memory.
 * **Dynamic memory usage**<br/>The memory usage changes dynamically depending on the request size while still meeting performance requirements thanks to caching allocators on both CPU and GPU.
-* **Automatic instruction set dispatch**<br/>When using Intel MKL, the dispatch to the optimal instruction set is done at runtime.
+* **Automatic instruction set architecture dispatch**<br/>The latest instruction set architecture (ISA) is automatically detected and selected at runtime.
 * **Ligthweight on disk**<br/>Models can be quantized below 100MB with minimal accuracy loss.
 A full featured Docker image supporting GPU and CPU requires less than 1GB.
 * **Easy to use translation APIs**<br/>The project exposes [translation APIs](#translating) in Python and C++ to cover most integration needs.